The latest updates on City's response to Coronavirus.

 How we will keep our campus safe

-- Ventilation: Air handling units (in City owned premises and in keeping with HSE guidance) are switched to fresh air (no recirculated air); where natural ventilation exists; the windows are to be open.
+- Ventilation – Air handling units (in City owned premises and in keeping with HSE guidance) are switched to fresh air (no recirculated air); where natural ventilation exists the windows are to be open.
 We will continue to keep our Ventilation Plan under review and in line with DfE guidance.

-- Our enhanced cleaning programme will continue, and cleaning products will be available for you to wipe down surfaces before and after use
+- Our enhanced cleaning programme continues and cleaning products are available for colleagues to wipe down surfaces before and after use.

 What you need to do when you are on campus